-Contents Page
+Contents

-UNIFROM POLICY
+Section 1: Statement of Intent 2

-1. Statement of Intent 3
+Section 2: KJS Legal Duties Under the Equality Act 2012 2

-2. KJS Legal Duties Under the Equality Act 2012 3
+Section 3: Limiting the Cost of our School Uniform and it's Impact on the Environment 3

-3. Limiting the Cost of our School Uniform and its Impact on the Environment 3
+Section 4: Our Expectations for our School Uniform 4

-4. Our Expectations for our School Uniform 4
+Section 5: Jewellery, Make-Up and Hair 4

-5. Jewellery, Make-Up and Hair 5
+Section 6: Outdoor Clothing 5

-6. Outdoor Clothing 5
+Section 7: Stockist 5

-7. Stockist 5
+Section 8: Expectations for our school 5

-8. Expectations for our School 6
+Section 9:Links to Other Policies 6

-9. Links to Other Policies 7
+Section 1: Statement of Intent

-Statement of Intent
+It is the policy of the school Governors that all students wear the King James's School uniform.
+We have recently reviewed our uniform (Sept 2022) to take into consideration.

-- 1.1 It is the policy of the school Governors that all students wear the King James's School uniform.
-We have recently reviewed our uniform (Sept 2022) to take into consideration. - the importance of having a uniform policy that is as inclusive as possible, and, - the recent DfE guidelines around the cost of school uniforms.
+- the importance of having a uniform policy that is as inclusive as possible, and, - the recent DfE guidelines around the cost of school uniforms.

-The KJS uniform is designed to be smart and professional and appropriate for a work and an education setting.
+The KJS uniform is designed to be smart, professional, and appropriate for work and an education setting.
 The school's dress code is part of the ethos of values and expectations which contribute to an ordered and effective learning environment.
 Students are expected to demonstrate they are 'ready' by maintaining smart, conventional, and business-like standards in ALL aspects of their appearance - our school uniform means everyone is treated fairly as our expectations apply to all students, yet reasonable adjustments are made to accommodate individual needs as necessary.